urbanware-org/pwned-local/README.md

 ### Password list

-Before you can use *pwned-local*, you have to download the password list from the [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website.
+The password list is no longer available as plain text file as a download directly from the website.
+Instead, there is the official [PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) tool to get the password list.

-Follow the link above and scroll down to the table that provides the download links.
+However, I have not used that tool before, so I cannot tell anything about it.

-Download the file containing the list with the hashes in the **SHA-1** format.
-This should be the largest file you can get (has a size of several gigabytes).
+You have to download the file containing the password hashes in the **SHA-1** format as *pwned-local* only supports those.

 [Top](#pwned-local)